KenMwaura1/nse-stock-scraper/README.md

 # Daily Stock Price Scraper

 Web scraper utilizing scrapy to scrape live stock prices from the Nairobi Stock Exchange.
-The prices are then saved in Postgres Database after each scrape, we use sqlalchemy as ORM and psycopg2 as database connector.
+The prices are then saved in MongoDB Database after each scrape, we use pymongo to connect to MongoDb Atlas

-The accompanying article(part one) can be found [here](https://dev.to/ken_mwaura1/daily-share-price-notifications-using-python-sql-and-africas-talking-part-one-17p)
+The accompanying article can be found [here](https://dev.to/ken_mwaura1/nairobi-stock-exchange-web-scraper-mongodb-atlas-hackathon-2022-on-dev-5346)
-Part Two detailing deployment and notification [here](https://dev.to/ken_mwaura1/daily-share-price-notifications-using-python-sql-and-africas-talking-part-two-37db)

 The actual platform we are scraping is [afx](https://afx.kwayisi.org/nseke/) website.